-History will repeat itself, and one way in which this happens in M&A is the reasons and rationale driving the deals.
-Just as understanding the history of M&A is helpful in planning today's deals both offensively and defensively, understanding the reasons behind a deal are also critical.
+When will the next merger wave start?
+This has been the discussion among many market practitioners since the financial crisis in 2008.
+Most market practitioners are optimists, and have been forecasting the return of strong M&A market activity almost every year since.
+When it will occur is still uncertain.
+That it will at some point reoccur is almost a certainty.
+History will repeat itself, and not just in merger waves.
+Other ways in which this happens in M&A are the reasons and rationales driving the deals.
+Just as understanding the history of M&A is helpful in planning today's deals both offensively and defensively, understanding the drivers to deals is also critical.